 Good question and a bit of a tricky one!
 On many larger installations, it is acceptable to just test a sample of the final circuits such as lighting and sockets.
 This sample can go as low as 10%, obviously, this can give a misleading view of an installation and is not recommended.

 Typically, this can lead to one contractor pricing for testing 10% of the circuits whilst another more thorough contractor may test 90-100% of the circuits.
 For this reason, it is important to check what percentage your chosen contractor will be testing when comparing prices.
-Another way in which some electricians all to commonly price an EICR, is to price it very cheap and then make the price up on any remedial works.
-It is therefore crucial that you consider each price and not instantly accept the first low quote that you get offered.
+Another way in which some electricians price an EICR, is to price it very cheap and then make the price upon any remedial works.
+It is therefore crucial that you consider each price and do not instantly accept the first low quote that you get offered.

-So, back the original question, how much will an EICR cost?
+So, back to the original question, how much will an EICR cost?

-Observations are recorded on your Fixed Wiring Report, also known as as an Electrical Installation Condition Report (EICR).
-They are things which are wrong with your installation and need rectifying.
+Observations are recorded on your Fixed Wiring Report, also known as an Electrical Installation Condition Report (EICR).
+They are things that are wrong with your installation and need rectifying.
 They are coded according to their danger level, using the codes C1, C2, C3 and FI.

 A (C1) observation means ‘ Danger present.
 Risk of injury.
 Immediate remedial action required.’